 Linear Algebra: Vectors and matrices, systems of linear equations, fundamental theorem of linear algebra, vector spaces and subspaces, eigenvalues and eigenvectors, spectral decomposition, diagonalization, orthogonality and orthogonalization, projection and linear regression, determinants, positive-definite matrices and covariance matrices, SVD and Principal Component Analysis, application of linear algebra in finance.

-Python: Fundamentals of Python programming, data visualization using Matplotlib, numerical computation using Numpy, Scipy, and Sympy, examples illustrating calculus, linear algebra and probability concepts, and assignments covering Monte Carlo simulation and variance analysis, root finding, numerical integration, implied volatility, and Markov chain.
+Python: Fundamentals of Python programming, data visualization using Matplotlib, numerical computation using Numpy, Scipy, and Sympy, examples illustrating calculus, linear algebra and probability concepts, and assignments covering Monte Carlo simulation and variance analysis, numerical integration, and Markov chain.

 This course is not taken for credit nor are students enrolled through the University's Registrar system.
 Therefore, an official University of Chicago transcript is not available.
 There are no exams and official course grades are not given.

 Homework is assigned and graded, measuring progress throughout the duration of the course.
 Further details about homework will be provided by the instructor.